Greenway Halt railway station (Devon)

 Greenway Halt railway station is a small railway station on the Dartmouth Steam Railway, a heritage railway in Devon, England.
 It is situated near the northern end of the 495 yd long Greenway Tunnel and convenient for visitors to the Greenway Estate, the historic home of Agatha Christie.
-There has been no scheduled service at the station since 2020.

 History

 The railway to Kingswear was built by the Dartmouth and Torbay Railway and opened on 16 August 1864 but there was no station at Greenway.
 The original intention was that the line would continue towards the location of the Higher Ferry and a bridge built across the River Dart to Dartmouth but no agreement with land owners could be ascertained.

 In 1972, British Rail proposed the closure of the line.
 It was instead sold to the Dart Valley Railway on 30 December 1972 and since then has been operated as a heritage railway.
 The railway is now promoted as the Dartmouth Steam Railway.
 In 2012 this new station was opened to attract visitors to the Greenway Estate, which was the home of crime writer Agatha Christie.